West Sumatra: Administrative divisions

 West Sumatra Province is subdivided into twelve regencies and seven autonomous cities, which lie outside any regency.
-The regencies and cities are listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2021.
+The regencies and cities are listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.

+The cities and regencies are together sub-divided into 179 districts (kecamatan) and thence into 1,265 villages (kelurahan and desa) as at 2025.
+The coastal cities and regencies include 219 offshore islands (those large enough to have individual names), of which 111 comprise the Mentawai Islands Regency, 26 are in West Pasaman Regency, 2 in Agam Regency, 2 in Padang Pariaman Regency, 4 in Pariaman City, 21 in Padang City and 49 in South Pesisir Regency.

 Human Development Index

 Cities and Regencies in West Sumatra in order of the Human Development Index (HDI).
-The figures come from the 2020 Indonesia Human Development Report, published by Statistics Indonesia.
+The figures come from the 2024 West Sumatera Human Development Report, published by Statistics Indonesia.

-As a new regency, Dharmasraya got the highest score (59.43) from a possible 100 among other new regencies.
+As a new regency, Dharmasraya got the highest score (59.43) in 2011 from a possible 100 among other new regencies.

 Before the reforms of 1999 and the implementation of regional autonomy in 2001, the lowest local government unit under the district administrations was the Javanese model of the village, the desa.
 Under regional autonomy, the traditional Minangkabau nagari, which are larger than villages elsewhere in Indonesia, have been reintroduced in place of the desa.

+The province comprises two of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
+The West Sumatra I Electoral District consists of seven of the regencies in the province (Mentawai Islands, Pesisir Selatan, Solok, Sikunjung, Tanah Datar, South Solok and Dharmasraya), together with four cities (Padang Panjang, Padang, Solok and Sawahlunto), and elects eight members to the People's Representative Council.
+The West Sumatra II Electoral District consists of the remaining five regencies (Padang Pariaman, Agam, Lima Puluk Kota, Pasaman and West Pasaman), together with the three cities of Bukittinggi, Pariaman and Payakumbuh, and elects six members to the People's Representative Council.